 Once the suppliers are booked in you can MOSTLY sit back and relax, but depending on how much you are taking on yourself, and how much you have delegated to others, you will now likely have all the odd jobs and ‘wedmin’ tasks to work through.

-For example, catch-up appointments with suppliers, dress fittings, sending invites, planning the ceremony components, managing RSVPs, tastings, managing payments, devising a playlist for the band or DJ.
+For example, catch-up appointments with suppliers, dress fittings, sending invites, planning the ceremony components, managing RSVPs, tastings, managing payments, booking entertainment, devising a playlist for the band or DJ.
 These are just a few.